Causality for Tabular Data Synthesis: A High-Order Structure Causal Benchmark Framework: High-Order Structural Causal Information

 \section{High-Order Structural Causal Information}

-A fundamental problem in modeling tabular data is the lack of prior knowledge about their structures and high-order information \citep{borisov2022deep,fang2024large}.
-Natural and common prior knowledge in tabular domain can be causal dependencies in forms of causal graphs \citep{peters2017elements,glymour2019review}.
-Because real-world data are generated according to some mechanisms and causal graphs are used for qualitatively describing data generation processes.
+A fundamental problem in modeling tabular data is the lack of prior knowledge about their structures and high-order information~\citep{borisov2022deep,fang2024large}.
+Natural and common prior knowledge in tabular domain can be causal dependencies in forms of causal graphs~\citep{peters2017elements,glymour2019review}.
+Real-world data are generated by certain underlying mechanisms, which can be qualitatively described using causal graphs.
 As for tabular data whose columns are variables of interests, \emph{causal graphs} are directed graphs where the nodes are variables and the directed edges represent causal relationships between the columns.
 Different from mere pair-wise information (e.g., correlations), such causal relationships represent high-order structural information.
-And to capture it requires more than pair-wise reasoning and pair-wise methods.
-We assume that the causal graphs are directed acyclic graphs (DAGs) and that there are no unknown confounders.
-These are common assumptions in causal machine learning \citep{peters2017elements,scholkopf2021toward} under which the studies are significantly supported by well-studied properties and theories as well as reliable methods and considerable applications.
+Capturing this type of high-order information requires methods that go beyond pair-wise reasoning.
+In our framework, we assume the causal graphs are directed acyclic graphs (DAGs) without unknown confounders.
+These are common assumptions in causal machine learning~\citep{peters2017elements,scholkopf2021toward} under which the studies are significantly supported by well-studied properties and theories as well as reliable methods and considerable applications.
 Given a causal DAG, the causal information is the high-order statistical information which under proper assumptions has asymmetric properties implying direct causes and effects in the data generation process.
-We categorize such causal information into three levels in order of increasing information content.
-The lower levels are easier to obtain access to, but they provide less causal information than the higher levels.
-The different levels of causal information are captured by different forms of causal graphs as illustrated in Fig.\ \ref{fig:three_level}.
+We categorize causal information into three hierarchical levels: causal skeleton, Markov equivalence class, and causal DAG, each capturing progressively richer structural details.
+While lower levels are easier to obtain, they convey less causal information than the higher ones.
+These levels correspond to different forms of causal graphs, as illustrated in Figure~\ref{fig:three_level}.
+Throughout, ``complexity'' is used in a structural sense: the number of nodes, edge count and density, and the induced multivariate d-separation and direction relations.
+A modest node count can still exhibit substantial structural complexity through these factors.